li4520/GPX-Heatmap/README.md

 # GPX to Heatmap Overview
+This is a fork of https://github.com/TomCasavant/GPXtoHeatmap

-I modified the code to include the ability to filter GPX files by years.
+I modified the code to include the ability to filter GPX files by year(s).
-Click command option to include --year.
+* Added Click command option for --year.
 Please see examples below.

-This is a fork of https://github.com/TomCasavant/GPXtoHeatmap